Yolo County Juvenile Detention Facility

 You can support your loved ones at Yolo County Juvenile Detention Facility on InmateAid, if you have any immediate questions contact the facility directly at 530-406-5300.

-The Yolo County Juvenile Detention Facility is a medium to low-security detention center located at 2880 East Gibson Road Woodland, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Yolo County Juvenile Detention Facility is a medium to low-security detention center located at 2880 East Gibson Road Woodland, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Information regarding a detained minor is not provided to anyone other than authorized persons.